denismutai/javascript/README.md

 * the name of the event to listen to (for text boxes it is known as the __keydown__ )
 * a function to run when the event happens
 When the user presses a key, the browser will call the provided function and pass it a parameter containing information about this event, including the particular key that the browser pressed.
+### Arrow functions functions.js line 35
+Arrow functions provides you with the opportunity to pass anonymous functions without writing the word function and using an arrow(=>).
+* Example of arrow function in __Line 35 in functions.js__

+## Function scope and conflicts
+Scope is a very important concept when dealing with functions.
+* When you create a function, the variables and other things defined inside the function are inside their own scope, meaning that they are unreachable to code outside the functions.
+The top level outside all your functions is called the __global scope__.
+The code in the global scope is accessible everywhere in the code.
+Unlike the code inside a function which are blocked inside their own scope and thus cannot be accessed by code outside the function.